willgpaik/ubuntu_aci/README.md

 More packages will be added in the future.

-Note: Ubuntu 18.04 image may not work on ACI clusters due to kernel version issue.
+Note: Ubuntu 18.04 image may not work on ACI clusters due to old kernel version.
 (Related issue: https://github.com/sylabs/singularity/issues/1275)